LarinLive/Paniqueur/README.md

+# The Paniqueur repository

-# What is the Paniqueur?
+## What is the Paniqueur?

 It is one more software for monitoring IT infrastructure.
 It is written on .NET.